pfgithub/blockeditor/packages/blocks/README.md

 Terminology:

 - Block: A piece of data that is owned by a block and may reference blocks
-- Segment: A CRDT piece that can be composed with other segments into a block
+- Component: A CRDT piece that can be composed with other segments into a block
+  - Not CRDT yet, right now it just requires that if operations A B C D have been applied, if D C B are unapplied, F is inserted, and B C D are reapplied it should preserve user intent.